kyverno/website/content/en/docs/Writing policies/generate.md

 The generate rule is triggered during the API CREATE operation.
 To keep resources synchronized across changes, you can use the `synchronize` property.
 When `synchronize` is set to `true`, the generated resource is kept in-sync with the source resource (which can be defined as part of the policy or may be an existing resource), and generated resources cannot be modified by users.
 If  `synchronize` is set to  `false` then users can update or delete the generated resource directly.

 {{% alert title="Note" color="info" %}}
-As of Kyverno v1.3.0, resources generated with `synchronize=true` may be deleted.
+As of Kyverno 1.3.0, resources generated with `synchronize=true` may be modified or deleted by other Kubernetes controllers and users with appropriate access permissions, and Kyverno will recreate or update the resource to comply with configured policies.
 {{% /alert %}}

 When using a `generate` rule, the origin resource can be either an existing resource defined within Kubernetes, or a new resource defined in the rule itself.
 When the origin resource is a pre-existing resource such as a `ConfigMap` or `Secret`, for example, the `clone` object is used.
 When the origin resource is a new resource defined within the manifest of the rule, the `data` object is used.
 These are mutually exclusive, and only one may be specified in a rule.